echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 obligations, affordability and operational expertise will present them with significant difficulties.

 Absent funding and technical expertise, schools will need to consider the best way forward that allows them to remain compliant.
 If client software does not allow ECH to be disabled, any such software that implements support for ECH may need to be removed from school devices and replaced, assuming that suitable alternatives are available.
-This will have a negative impact on budgets and maybe operationally challenging if institutions have made a significant investment in the deployment and use of particular applications and technologies.
+This will have a negative impact on budgets and may be operationally challenging if institutions have made a significant investment in the deployment and use of particular applications and technologies.

 There are instances where policies in education establishments allow for the use of equipment not owned by the institution, including